-Experts and specialists believe that in the current conditions, such factors as poor management, inadequate economic, cultural, and political infrastructures, lack of a clear development non-competitiveness, strategy, partialism, policy instability, and disregard for industrial and economic developments have caused Iran to be incapable of achieving its true and worthy position in the world despite its abilities and capabilities, especially the necessary human resources.
-Reaching the right position requires the necessary infrastructures and prepared contexts for timely communication with up-to-date management knowledge, training skillful managers, respecting consulting and expert services, studies, research, and training programs. this regard, creating an appropriate In management mentality that can lead the community will have great impact. а Consequently, it is noteworthy that the main goal of natural hazard and disaster planning is to optimize crisis response activities and minimize the damage caused by them.
+Experts and specialists believe that in the current conditions, such factors as poor management, inadequate economic, cultural, and political infrastructures, lack of a clear development strategy, non-competitiveness, partialism, policy instability, and disregard for industrial and economic developments have caused Iran to be incapable of achieving its true and worthy position in the world despite its abilities and capabilities, especially the necessary human resources.
+Reaching the right position requires the necessary infrastructures and prepared contexts for timely communication with up-to-date management knowledge, training managers, respecting consulting and expert services, studies, research, and training programs. regard, creating an appropriate management mentality that can lead community will have great impact. a Consequently, it is noteworthy that the main goal of natural hazard and disaster planning is to optimize crisis response activities and minimize the damage caused by them.